Application of Lagrange inversion to wall-crossing for Quot schemes on surfaces: Introduction

 \section{Introduction}

-Grothendieck in his lecture \cite{FGA} introduced Quot-schemes as a solution to a moduli problem which captures quotients of a fixed sheaf on a projective variety $X$.
-More explicitly: fixing an algebraic K-theory class $\alpha$ and a sheaf $E$ on $X$, then $\Quot(E,\alpha)$ parametrizes the quotients
+Grothendieck in his lecture \cite{FGA} introduced Quot schemes as a solution to a moduli problem which captures quotients of a fixed sheaf on a projective variety $X$.
+More explicitly: fixing an algebraic K-theory class $\beta$ and a sheaf $E$ on $X$, the scheme $\Quot(E,\beta)$ parametrizes the quotients

-where $F$ of class $\alpha$.
-When $X$ is a surface, $E$ is a vector bundle and $\alpha$ has 1-dimensional support $\Quot(E,\alpha)$ admits a perfect obstruction theory as in \cite{BF} which was observed by Marian--Oprea--Pandharipande \cite{MOP1}.
-As such, one can integrate cohomology classes on $\Quot(E,\alpha)$ with respect to its virtual fundamental class $\Big[\Quot(E,\alpha)\Big]^{\text{vir}}$.
-The resulting invariants can be combined into generating series by summing over the Euler-characteristic of $\chi(\alpha)$ and were studied in \cite{AJLOP, OP1, JOP} and \cite{bojko3}.
+where $ \ch(F) = \beta$.
+When $X$ is a surface, $E$ is a vector bundle, and $\beta$ has 1-dimensional support, $\Quot(E,\beta)$ admits a perfect obstruction theory as in \cite{BF} which was observed by Marian--Oprea--Pandharipande \cite{MOP1}.
+As such, one can integrate cohomology classes on $\Quot(E,\beta)$ with respect to its virtual fundamental class $\Big[\Quot(E,\beta)\Big]^{\textnormal{vir}}$.
+The resulting invariants can be combined into generating series by summing over the Euler characteristics $\chi(\beta)$ and were studied in \cite{AJLOP, OP1, JOP} and \cite{bojko3}.
+In the last reference, I focused on the case when $\beta=np$ for $p$ the class of a sky-scraper sheaf on $X$ and $n\geq 0$ is an integer.